 2. Myth: Men can’t get breast cancer and women can’t get prostate cancer.

 Each year, 1700 men are diagnosed with breast cancer and 450 men die of the disease.
 Women have structures called the Skene’s glands, which are the female homolog of the male prostate gland.
 These glands are thought to contribute to “female ejaculation” at the time of sexual climax.
-On very rare occasions, this female “prostate” can develop
+On very rare occasions, this female “prostate” can develop cancer.

 3. Myth: All lumps found in the breasts or the prostate are cancer growths.